dead-claudia/thallium/README.md

 - Classes are used, but inheritance is limited.
 I also prefer functions over instance methods unless they're something that should be overridable, are more like properties, or are exposed in the API.

-    As an exception, classes are usually preferred over closures, to limit nesting.
+    As an exception, classes are usually preferred over closures, to limit nesting and group functionality.

 - There are a few useful helpers in `test-util/base.js`, that you may appreciate when you write your tests: